Diogo Jota: Jurgen Klopp confirms forward will miss Norwich game with ankle ligament injury which 'could go either way'

 Mohamed Salah, who scored Liverpool's second at San Siro, could reach a milestone of his own if he scores on Saturday, with the Egyptian one shy of 150 goals for the Reds.

-"I'm only seven years here now, and so many great players were here over the years," Klopp said.
+"I'm only seven years here now, the club is so much older and there so many great players here," Klopp said.

-"This team is one of the better ones in the wonderful history of the club, but his [Salah's] numbers are absolutely insane.
+"This team is one of the better ones in the wonderful history of the club.
+It is clear that Mo is a massive part of that His numbers speak for themselves, it's absolutely insane.
 Obviously, it's a massive number and hopefully, he can do that tomorrow."

 Norwich head coach Dean Smith accepts he is going up against one of football's grandmasters when he takes on Klopp - but hopes a few of his own chess tactics could deliver checkmate at Anfield.